What Is Social Anxiety?

 9 of 16All photos

 Okay, not literally.
 But you should go into a social event with some ideas of what you might want to talk about, says Vinson.
 "You may not even need to employ the plan, but knowing you have a backup can be comforting."
 Not sure where to start?
-Try these 7 Small-Talk Tips.
-(And maybe also learn Why Conversations Go Wrong—and How to Fix Them.)
+Try these small-talk tips.

 Avoid Being Glued to Your Phone